These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 - I see you’re facing some concerns with (known issue) and want to (reach a goal your solution can help with).
 I believe we can help

-In an attempt to make email stand out, some sales pros try using non-standard fonts and colorful or animated images.
-That usually sends emails in spam filters or gets them deleted.
+In an attempt to make email stand out, some sales pros use non-standard fonts, colorful backgrounds, and animated images.
+That usually sends emails straight into spam filters or gets them deleted on sight.

 Customers don’t know what to do with a message like this: “Can we set up a meeting for next Tuesday?
 In the meantime, here’s a white paper that you might like.
 Let me know what you think.”

 Stick to one email.
-One important piece of information.
+One piece of information.
 One call to action.

 - Can we talk for 15 minutes Tuesday or Wednesday afternoon?